MegaSuite/MARKDOWN/C Primer Plus/Chapter 9 Exs.md

 ```
 ## 9-7
-Write a program that reads characters from the standard input to
-end-of-file.
-For each character, have the program report whether it is a
-letter.
-If it is a letter, also report its numerical location in the
-alphabet.
-For example, c and C would both be letter 3.
-Incorporate a
-function that takes a character as an argument and returns the numerical
-location if the character is a letter and that returns –1 otherwise.
+Write a program that reads characters from the standard input to end-of-file.
+For each character, have the program report whether it is a letter.
+If it is a letter, also report its numerical location in the alphabet.
+For example, c and C would both be letter 3.Incorporate a function that takes a character as an argument and returns the numerical location if the character is a letter and that returns –1 otherwise.

 ***
 ```c